berkeley-cs61as/markdown-courseware/textbook/chapter17 7 - Object Oriented Programming/section9 Homework 7.md

 following messages:

 * `(ask my-machine 'deposit 25)` means deposit 25 cents.
 You can deposit several coins and the machine should remember the total.
 * `(ask my-machine 'coke)` means push the button for a Coke.
 The machine then either 1) prints "Not enough money", 2) prints "Machine empty", or 3) returns the amount of change you get.
 The error messages should be printed using `display` (for example, `(display "Machine empty")`).
+(After a successful transaction, no money is left in the machine; i.e., change does not stay in the machine.)
 * `(ask my-machine 'fill 60)` means add 60 Cokes to the machine.

 Here's an example: